641 Student Fees-Incidental Charges and Refunds

 5. Study Abroad Fee.
 Students participating in Study Abroad are charged a fee to cover a range of services available to them before, during, and after their abroad program.
 It also covers the Study Abroad online application fees.

-6. Deferred Payment Service Fee.
+6. Installment Payment Service Fee.
 Students who choose to participate in the installment plan will be charged a service charge.

-7. Deferred Payment Plan Late Fee.
+7. Installment Payment Plan Late Fee.
 Students who do not pay their installment plan payments by the due date will be charged a late fee each month they are late.

 VII.
 Fees, Fines, and Charges to be Established and Administered by the University